Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Results

 In Fig.~\ref{Exclusive_LN}, we plot the Feynman-\emph{x} distribution, the energy dependence, and the corresponding bNonSat to bSat cross section ratios of the differential and total cross section for the leading neutrons in exclusive $J/\psi$ production.
 The absorptive corrections are not known for exclusive diffraction but due to the large mass of $J/\psi$, the dipole size is small and the absorptive effects will be suppressed.
 We include the absorptive effects in calculating the spectrum by multiplying the flux with $\mathcal{K} = 0.8$.
 Moreover, while calculating the ratios of bNonSat and bSat cross sections this effect is nullified.
 In the first row, in Fig.~\ref{Exclusive_LN}, we present the predictions for the differential cross section with respect to $x_L$ and the energy dependence of the total cross section for bSat and bNonSat model and we observe that the saturation effects suppress the cross section.
 The difference between the models increase with $W$, and is larger for small $Q^2$.
 This is seen clearly in the ratio plots, where for very large $W$ and small $Q^2$ the non-saturated model is 50-60\% larger than the saturated model.
 The ratio plot also shows that the saturation effect is nearly independent of $x_L$.
 We also show the energy dependence and the ratio of bNonSat to bSat cross sections for the proton case and we see that though the exclusive leading neutron spectrum is sensitive to non-linear effects they are less so than that of the proton.

 In Fig.~\ref{tDep} we show our prediction for the $\hat t$ spectrum for an exclusive $J/\psi$ (left) and $\rho$ (right) meson produced through the interaction with a virtual pion cloud.
 Since we calculate the virtual pion distribution with Yukawa theory, the only parameter in this model is $B_\pi$, the width of the gluon distribution in the real pion.
 There is no available data which directly restricts this parameter.
 However, there are a few studies that give us some clues.
 Firstly, we note that the charge radius of the pion is measured to be $r_\pi=0.657\pm 0.003$ fm \cite{Ananthanarayan:2017efc}.
 If we assume that the gluon to charge radius ratio is the same in pions and protons, we get $B_\pi=r_\pi^2/r_p^2 B_p= (0.657/0.840)^2\cdot 4~$GeV$^{-2}\approx 2.44$~GeV$^{-2}$ \cite{Gao:2021sml}.
 The pion gluon radius is also extracted from the Belle measurements \cite{Belle:2012wwz,Belle:2015oin} at KEKB in \cite{Kumano:2017lhr} using the Generalized Distribution Amplitudes in hadron-pair production in a two-photon process $\gamma^* \gamma \rightarrow \pi^0 \pi^0$ and was found to be $B_\pi=1.33-1.96~$GeV$^{-2}$.
 Also, H1 measured the $\hat t$ spectrum for exclusive $\rho$ photo-production with leading neutrons in $ep$ scattering \cite{H1:2015bxa}, as this process lacks a hard scale we are not able to make a direct comparison, but this spectrum suggests $B_\pi\approx 2.3$~GeV$^{-2}$.
 We therefore present our results with bands for $B_\pi=2\pm0.5~$GeV$^{-2}$.
 The experimentally observed cross section for such events is the total cross section plotted in fig.~\ref{tDep} and in our framework this cross section consists of two different slopes; the first corresponds to the virtual pion interaction at small $|{\hat t}|$ and second due to interaction with the real pion at moderate $|{\hat t}|$.
+We see that in $J/\psi$ production the resulting curve has a similar slope over the whole spectrum, while in $\rho$ production one can distinguish the two slopes a bit clearer.
 The $\hat t$ spectrum measured by H1 \cite{H1:2015bxa} clearly exhibits these two distinct slopes.